sinc-lab/llm4pfam/README.md

 tar -xvf data.tar.gz
 ```

-The result of this line is `data/` folder, with Pfam data splitted on train, dev and test partitions.
+The result of this line is the `data/` folder, with Pfam data splitted on train, dev and test partitions.
 Those are in the `clustered/` folder (in a subfolder for partition) and it is required for all methods.
 The data folder also contains the file `categories.txt`, which lists all families.
 It is used to define the order of categories in classifiers output.
 This is required for MLP and CNN methods.

 ## Training  models